-Xero scores big for supporting an unlimited number of users—many accounting applications limit this number or require you to pay extra to add users.
-Xero also offers robust reporting features, including sales, inventory, and purchase reports.
-It also offers financial reports, such as balance sheets, cash flow statements, and income statements.
-To learn more about financial statements, read 4 Best Tools for Creating a Financial Statement.
+Xero scores big for its robust reporting features, including sales, inventory, and purchase reports.
+It also offers financial statements, such as balance sheets, cash flow statements, and income statements so you can step away from throwing financial statements together yourself.
+And as the cherry on top, Xero software includes an unlimited number of users; many accounting products limit this number or require you to pay extra to add users.

 Worried about running into trouble with your invoices?
 Xero’s award-winning customer service team offers free, unlimited 24/7 customer support via email or live chat.
 They don’t have inbound telephone support, but they do provide outbound support at a customer’s request.
 Other available resources include a video tutorial library, podcasts, and training courses.

 Packages and pricing

 Xero offers three pricing plans: For $9 per month, the Starter plan lets you send five invoices, five bills, and reconcile 20 bank transactions.
 With the Standard plan at $30 per month, you get unlimited invoices, bills, and reconciliations, plus payroll services for up to five employees.
 It’s important to note that other accounting software typically don’t include payroll services in their subscription price.
 It’s usually offered as an add-on; for example, QuickBooks’ payroll add-on services start at $39 per month plus a $2 per employee monthly fee.

 Save time by integrating Xero with apps you already use!